-Any disposal made within the first three years, is subject to 30% RPGT.
-For sales made in third, fourth and fifth year will be charged at 30%, 20% and 15% rate respectively.
+Any disposal made within the first three years is subject to 30% RPGT.
+For sales made in the third, fourth and fifth year will be charged at 30%, 20%, and 15% rate respectively.

 No RPGT for any disposals made after the fifth year.

-The current maximum tax rate of 26% for personal income is the second lowest in the region.
-This rate will be reduced further to 25% from assessment year 2015 onward.
+The current maximum tax rate of 26% for personal income is the second-lowest in the region.
+This rate will be reduced further to 25% from the assessment year 2015 onward.

-For an expatriate who had gained resident status, they will enjoy tax rebates and other incentives.
-Their effective tax rate can hence, go down to 21%.
+An expatriate who has gained resident status will enjoy tax rebates and other incentives.
+Their effective tax rate can hence go down to 21%.

 You will be taxed only on your chargeable income earned during your stay in Malaysia.

-13. What is the Tax Rate for Foreign Public Entertainer?
+13. What is the Tax Rate for a Foreign Public Entertainer?

 14. How Do I Claim for Refund of Excess Tax Payment Made through the Monthly Tax Deductions?

-You do not have to apply or request for refund as IRBM will process this within 30 working days for e-filing submissions and within 90 days if submissions was posted or hand delivered.
+You do not have to apply or request a refund as IRBM will process this within 30 working days for e-filing submissions and within 90 days if submissions were posted or hand-delivered.